-- 9.6.6 The chair of the formal enquiry is responsible for ensuring that the confidentiality of third parties is maintained where required, when documents are circulated. - 9.6.7 The student may be assisted or represented at the inquiry by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any staff member or student of the University. - 9.6.8 The formal inquiry may proceed whether or not the student responds or attends. - 9.6.9 The formal inquiry may determine that: - a. the student's actions do not constitute academic misconduct, and no further action will be taken.
-If the inquiry arose following the removal of a student from a placement (see Section 4 of this manual), the student may be reinstated in the existing placement or arrangements made to undertake an alternative placement. - b. the student's actions constitute academic misconduct that warrants an outcome equal to or less serious than failure in the assessment component of the course.
-The student will be allowed to resubmit the assessment if re-submission is permitted in the course, or another appropriate outcome will be applied that is less serious than failure in the assessment component of the course.
-Where appropriate, the matter will be referred back to the academic integrity officer for implementation.
+- 9.6.6 The chair of the formal enquiry is responsible for ensuring that the confidentiality of third parties is maintained where required, when documents are circulated. - 9.6.7 The student may be assisted or represented at the inquiry by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any staff member or student of the University. - 9.6.8 The formal inquiry may proceed whether or not the student responds or attends. - 9.6.9 The formal inquiry may determine that: - a. the student's actions do not constitute academic misconduct, no further action will be taken, and any record of the investigation will be removed from the central database.
+If the inquiry arose following the removal of a student from a placement (see Section 4 of this manual), the student may be reinstated in the existing placement or arrangements made to undertake an alternative placement. - b. the student's actions constitute academic misconduct that warrants one of the outcomes specified in 9.5.4b in which case the formal enquiry committee will decide which outcome to apply and the matter will be referred back to the academic integrity officer for implementation.
 If the inquiry arose following the removal of a student from a placement (see Section 4 of this manual), the student may be reinstated in the existing placement or arrangements made to undertake an alternative placement, following academic counselling from the academic integrity officer. - c. the student's actions constitute academic misconduct that warrants an outcome more serious than failure in the assessment component of the course.
-The formal inquiry committee will notify the student via their student email within five working days of their decision to apply one of the following outcomes: - i) failure in the course, or - ii) failure in the course and suspension from the course for a period not exceeding one year, or - iii) suspension from the University for a period not exceeding three years, or - iv) another outcome appropriate to the case but with an impact less serious than expulsion from the University, or v) expulsion from the University.
+The formal inquiry committee will notify the student via their student email within five working days of their decision to apply one of the following outcomes: - i) failure in the course, or - ii) failure in the course and suspension from the course for a period not exceeding one year, or - iii) suspension from the University for a period not exceeding three years, or - iv) another outcome appropriate to the case but with an impact less serious than expulsion from the University, or - v) expulsion from the University.